 While this kind of speed speaks to the future though, fiber internet represents the fastest option that is available to consumers today.
 Specific speeds can vary depending on the provider and the situation at hand.
 But by and large, fiber internet transmits data several times faster than the average cable alternative.

 Its Bandwidth Supports Modern Needs

 The importance of robust bandwidth for today’s internet usage cannot be overstated, and comes down largely to the IoT.
 Beyond our day-to-day phone and computer use, we now rely on a growing range of devices in our homes.
-These devices are outfitted with high-tech printed circuit boards, which in turn are made with the best PCD antenna design software makes it such that ever-more-powerful antennae are placed within our devices—from phones to smart speakers to for connectivity.
-This software security systems—for the express purpose of making them receptive to internet signals.
+These devices are outfitted with high-tech printed circuit boards, which in turn are made with the best PCD antenna design software which makes it such that ever-more-powerful antennae are placed within our devices — from phones to smart speakers, for connectivity.
+This software security system is for the express purpose of making them receptive to internet signals.

 In the simplest terms, better bandwidth makes us better able to take advantage of these modern, connected devices.
 And that’s just what fiber internet offers above all else.
 Free from some of the natural limitations of copper cables, fiber can provide more bandwidth, and do so over greater distance.
 It can thus do a better job of supporting the range of connected devices you rely on.

 This point is sometimes ignored in favor of statistics regarding speed and bandwidth.
 But the fact of the matter is that traditional cable internet — while perfectly serviceable in many cases — has been in place for so long that it’s more susceptible to mishaps.
 It’s for the same reason that it’s sometimes not as well equipped to support as many modern devices.